 We follow the Edexcel English Literature specification.
 In the first year of the course, you will study a selection of recent modern poetry, a modern drama text and two prose texts.
 In the second year of the course, you study a Shakespeare play, a pre-1900 poetry collection and texts on which you write your coursework essay.

-We encourage literature students to make the most of every opportunity to broaden their experience of literature; we run theatre trips and visits to relevant exhibitions such as the Artist and Empire exhibition at Tate Britain.
-We invite outside speakers and lecturers to talk in school and we run extension sessions for everyone hoping to study English Literature at university.
+We encourage literature students to make the most of every opportunity to broaden their experience of literature; we run theatre trips and visits to relevant exhibitions.
+We invite outside speakers and lecturers to talk in school and encourage you to share your interests through ARC.

 If all this seems a lot of hard work - yes, it is.
 The rewards are, however, considerable, lasting beyond the bounds of school and university.
 Apart from giving you an enhanced understanding of the written word, a powerful command of the English language and an increasing self-confidence, English Literature teaches you about yourself.